 Two Things I can remark much for the Credit of Ireland, that the Roads, especially to Dublin, are surprizingly Good, and Provisions exceeding cheap.
 A Person may travel without much Expense.

-Nov.
-24. Went to Day with Mr. Friday, Bradford, Brother to Mr. Bradford of Georgia, to visit Doctor Delany, who most kindly received me, and invited me to dine with him on Sunday.
+Friday, Nov.
+24. Went to Day with Mr. Bradford, Brother to Mr. Bradford of Georgia, [[and went that Night]] to visit Doctor Delany, who most kindly received me, and invited me to dine with him on Sunday.
 Some other Part of the Day I was necessarily obliged to go and see the busy Part of Dublin: But the more I see of the World, the more I grow sick of it every Day.
 GOD grant this Sickness may increase!

 Sunday, Nov.
-26. Preached twice to Dav at the Churches of Warborourgh and St. Andrew's, I believe with Success: for GOD enabled me to speak with Power.
-And the People, as it were, not only hung upon me to hear me in the Morning, but also flock'd to the Church where I preach'd in the Afternoon; so that it was like a London Congregation.
-Great good might be done in Dublin, by preaching Charity Sermons for the establishing of Protestant Schools.
+26. Preached twice to Day at the Churches of Warborourgh and St. Andrew's, I believe with [[some]] Success; for God enabled me to speak with Power.
+And the People, as it were, not only hung upon me to hear me in the Morning, but also [[and]] flock'd to the Church where I preach'd in the Afternoon; so that it was like a London Congregation.
+Great good might be done in Dublin, by preaching Charity Sermons for the establishing of Protestant Schools. [[LORD, I am unworthy of all these Mercies which thou hast shown thy Servant!]]

 Tuesday, Nov.
-28. By the Advice, and through the Introduction of Dr. Delany, I waited on Dr. Rundle Bishop of Londonderry, and on his Grace the Archbishop of Armagh, Lord Primate of all Ireland, the former engaged me to dine with him on the Morrow if Now GOD begins to shew me why he so visited me in the Ship.
+28. By the Advice, and through the Introduction of Dr. Delany, I waited on Dr. Rundle Bishop of Londonderry, and on his Grace the Archbishop of Armagh, Lord Primate of all Ireland, the former engaged me to dine with him on the Morrow if I staid in Town; [[and]] the latter to dine with him at three in [[this]] the Afternoon, at which Time I waited on [[, and was courteously received both by]] his Grace, and was courteously received both by him and his Clergy.
+Having heard of me, as the Bishop of Derry told me, from some Friend at Gibraltar. [[, who I found had heard of me from a Gentleman of Gibraltar.-Dearest Jesus give me Humility, so shall thy Favours not prove my Ruin!]

+Now God begins to shew me why he so visited me in the Ship.
 Sweetest JESUS give me Humility, and I shall see yet greater Things than these!

-216 if I staid in Town; the latter to dine with him at three in the Afternoon, at which Time I waited on his Grace, and was courteously received both by him and his Clergy.
-Having heard of me, as the Bishop of Derry told me, from some Friend at Gibraltar.
-SECOND JOURNAL 217 ENGLAND.
+ENGLAND.